yesnik/golang-guides/arrays.md

 # Arrays

+An **array** is a collection of values that all share the same type.

 `var x [3]int` - declare a variable `x` as an array of 3 integers.

 An array's length is part of its type, so arrays *cannot be resized*.